noelp2500/NoelVSCodeResumePublicVersion/public/pages/overview.md

 Feel free to reach out if you're looking to collaborate on research, projects, business ideas, or just to hang out for coffee and talk about my poems and martial arts!

-** I'm currently looking for interships for Summer'24.
+** I'm currently looking for interships/full time roles from Summer 2025.
 Feel free to reach out if there are any such opportunities available! **